amplitude/amplitude-docs/content/collections/partners/en/create-an-event-ingestion-integration.md

 {{/partial:admonition}}

 This guide walks through the basics of creating an event ingestion integration in Amplitude.
 This guide doesn't cover any steps to building your integration or sending events to Amplitude.
-For information about how to send events to Amplitude see the [Http v2 API](/docs/apis/analytics/http-v2) documentation.
+For information about how to send events to Amplitude see the [HTTP v2 API](/docs/apis/analytics/http-v2) documentation.

 1. Navigate to **Settings > Developer Portal**.
 2. Click **Add Connection Info**.